OpenKnowledgeMaps/open-discovery/roadmap.md

 # Support us

 You can support Open Knowledge Maps in a variety of ways:

-Let us know what you think: share your thoughts on our roadmap and services via email, Twitter, or by creating an issue in this repository (Github account required).
+**Let us know what you think:** share your thoughts on our roadmap and services via [email](mailto:info@openknowledgemaps.org), [Twitter](https://twitter.com/OK_Maps), or [by creating an issue](https://github.com/OpenKnowledgeMaps/open-discovery/issues) in this repository.

-Become an enthusiast: are you interested in spreading the word on open discovery and Open Knowledge Maps?
-Sign up for our Enthusiasts program
+**Become an enthusiast:** are you interested in spreading the word on open discovery and Open Knowledge Maps?
+[Sign up for our Enthusiasts program](https://openknowledgemaps.org/community#enthusiasts-program)

-Make a donation (for individuals and organizations): If you wantwould like to help us financially in achieving our goals, consider making a donation.
+**Make a donation** (for individuals and organizations): If you want to help us financially in achieving our goals, consider [making a donation](https://openknowledgemaps.org/donate-now).

-Become a supporting member (for organizations): to provide a sustainable platform for open discovery, we propose to fund Open Knowledge Maps in a collective effort: organizations become supporting members and provide a yearly contribution.
+**Become a supporting member** (for organizations): to provide a sustainable platform for open discovery, we propose to fund Open Knowledge Maps in a collective effort: organizations become supporting members and provide a yearly contribution.
 In return, our supporting members are invited to co-create the platform with us.
-Find out more on our website.
+Find out more [on our website](https://openknowledgemaps.org/supporting-membership).

-Fund our roadmap (for funders): we are currently looking for dedicated funding for all activities in our work plan.
-Please get in touch with Open Knowledge Maps founder and chairman Peter Kraker.
+**Fund our roadmap** (for funders): we are currently looking for dedicated funding for all activities in our work plan.
+Please get in touch with Open Knowledge Maps founder and chairman [Peter Kraker](mailto:pkraker@openknowledgemaps.org).

 [Back to top](#Table-of-Content)